German European School Singapore: Academic programme

 GESS offers academic programmes for pre-school, primary and secondary levels.

-Since the decision to offer multi-lingual education, GESS has operated in two distinct yet cohesive sections.
+Since the decision to offer multi-lingual education, GESS operates in two sections.
 The GESS European section offers the IB Programme in English and the German section uses the German language to teach all German school leaving certificates.
 GESS teaches both German and English language lessons at differing levels in both sections.

 For a secondary language the school teaches Mandarin, Latin, French, Spanish, English, Danish, Dutch and German.

 Activities

-In 2017, the school conducted a youth football camp in partnership with five-time Bundesliga champion Borussia Monchengladbach.
+From 2017 to 2025, the school maintained a partnership with Borussia Mönchengladbach.
+In 2025, a new strategic football partnership was established with Borussia Dortmund.
+In the area of basketball, the school has been collaborating with Alba Berlin since 2025.

 Campus

-The new purpose build GESS campus, opened at Dairy Farm Lane in August 2018.
+The new purpose built GESS campus, opened at Dairy Farm Lane in August 2018.
 The building costs were about $135 million and the campus spans across a 30,580 sqm site.